lucashsg77/Simple_BMP_Filter_Editor/README.md

 ## Other considerations
 With the HSV besides the brightness and saturation you can change the HUE too, all you need to do is a function to do so given that the function to transform BGR to HSV is already done and if you only need the histogram as well you can also take it separately and use some other library to plot a graph, if needed in QT you could use the script engine built in and use matplotlib in python to do so.

-There are ways to make this code better and faster, one thing that most image libraries have that I did not implement is a FFT that can make the convolution part of the process speed up drastically, as well as, the coding itself could be better but this project was an experiment to me, so feel free to improve the code if you want to!
+There are ways to make this code better and faster, one thing that most image libraries have that I did not implement is a FFT that can make the convolution part of the process speed up drastically, as well as, the coding itself could be better but this project was an experiment to me and I'll be updating it from time to time with some refactors, soon I will have it working on 32 bits BMP as well as other RAW image formats, so feel free to improve the code if you want to!